-NEW JERSEY ECONOMIC GROWTH NEW JERSEY ENERGY CONSUMPTION With the eighth-largest economy in the U.S., worth more than \$590 billion a year, New Jersey remains focused on growth and innovation.
-With assets such as the Port of New York and New Jersey's recent completion of the Bayonne Bridge and the ExpressRail Port Jersey facility, the Port Authority predicts it will soon become the nation's More than 83 percent of New Jersey's energy needs are met by oil and natural gas.
+NEW JERSEY ENERGY CONSUMPTION

+More than 83 percent of New Jersey's energy needs are met by oil and natural gas.
 More than 63 percent of state's electricity was powered by natural gas in June 2019, and it ordinarily accounts for about half the state's energy mix.
 Additionally, 75 percent of New Jersey's residents depend on natural gas for heat during the winter months.
-Another 10 percent of New Jersey households depend on petroleum products as their primary home heating source. second-busiest port.
-With such a vital economy, it's not surprising that New Jersey is also a major consumer of energy.
-The state does not produce its own crude oil or natural gas and must rely on supplies from neighboring states via an interstate pipeline network.
-These energy supplies are critical for keeping New Jersey families and small businesses growing and on the move.
+Another 10 percent of New Jersey households depend on petroleum products as their primary home heating source.

 Gov. Murphy's proposed Energy Master Plan (EMP) intends to eliminate access to oil and natural gas energy sources and instead establish a mandate for 100 percent clean energy.
 With a large portion of the state reliant on affordable natural gas for electricity and heating, there is growing concern that under the EMP, New Jersey's economy - particularly small businesses and families - could face long-term impacts from higher energy costs.
 Garden State residents already pay a residential electric rate that is more than 20 percent above the national average and is the 12th highest in America.
 In addition, New Jersey's business climate is the 6th worst in the nation already - something higher energy prices won't help.